Lucasdye/linearRegressionModel/README.md

 * Predicting data out of our range of time.

 ## How does it work ?
-* The model is trained to recognize the logical progression of a dataset and therefore giving predictions on data it has never came accross.
+* The model is trained to recognize the logical progression of a dataset and therefore is able to give predictions on data it has never came accross.
 In other words, the model doesn't "memorize" but "generalize" the dataset it has learnt.

 ## Usage case